Solar and air conditioning in Perth: getting the sizing right

 Inverter-driven AC and solar optimisation

-Why this matters for solar: On a mild day when solar is generating well and the house only needs gentle cooling, an inverter AC unit might draw 1kW — well within solar output.
+Why this matters for solar: On a mild day when solar is generating well and the house only needs gentle cooling, an inverter AC unit might draw 1kW, well within solar output.
 The house cools for essentially zero net cost.
-On a hot day, the AC ramps up and may exceed solar output — some grid draw occurs.
+On a hot day, the AC ramps up and may exceed solar output, so some grid draw occurs.

 Smart AC controllers: Devices like Sensibo or Mysa (3rd-party controller add-ons) can connect your AC to your solar monitoring system and automatically adjust setpoints based on solar generation.
 This is increasingly popular in Perth: when solar is generating above a threshold, the controller lowers the setpoint to pre-cool the house aggressively; when solar drops, it raises the setpoint to reduce grid draw.